mikalaiyurkin/umlcharter/docs/sequence_diagram/README.md

 second = sd.participant("Second")
 ```

-We have chosen the `"Basic Example"` to be our title, chosen mermaid as a DSL to generate the diagram as a code and
+We have chosen the `"Basic Example"` to be our title, chosen `Mermaid` as a DSL to generate the diagram as a code and
 defined two participants of the scenario titled `"First"` and `"Second"`.

-Then we have defined the flow of interaction between the participants using 2 methods:
+Then we have defined the flow of interaction between the participants using two methods:

 - `go_to`
 - `return_to`